-“Another well-known indicator is counterfeiters’ writing styles,” says Sarbach.
+“Another well-known indicator is counterfeiters’ writing styles,” says the spokesperson.
 “Look for consistent typing errors and typical keywords that are repeated.”
 A poor-quality website is a giveaway, however, if the people making the fakes are clever enough to make a watch look authentic then they are going to employ a half decent web developer too.

 The other problem with fakes in this industry is that it isn’t a black and white issue.
 Watches can be modified over time – bezels replaced, dials changed, hands swapped; the intention might not have been to deceive, but it does mean that you could find yourself paying out substantial cash for a vintage piece only to discover that it isn’t 100% authentic.